jackyko1991/jackyko1991.github.io/_posts/2019-09-12-Cluster-Setup-1.md

 ![alt text](../assets/img/2019-09-12-Cluster-Setup-Part-1/swarm+kubernetes.png "Docker and Kubernetes")

 Each of the resource management system has it's unique features.
 The combined usage of Kubernetes and Docker provides flexible cluster orchestration at enterprise level.
 What if I am only a small development team and wish to automate GPU scheduling?
-Slurm do support GPUs as the GRES (generic resource) and thus would be the preferable management for small cluster system.
-Slurm has been supported in the most popular cloud services providers including AWS, Azure and GCP, thus provides high flexibility to mix private and public clusters.
+Slurm do support GPUs as the GRES (generic resource) and thus would be the preferable management tool for small cluster system.
+Slurm also has been supported by the most popular cloud services providers including AWS, Azure and GCP, thus provides high flexibility to mix private and public clusters.

 ![alt text](../assets/img/2019-09-12-Cluster-Setup-Part-1/pt2.jpg "Slurm support in AWS")